Arial7/Castles/README.md

 That's it (at least, i hope)

-##PLEASE NOTE THAT THIS IS DEVELOPED AND TESTED UNDER LINUX
+##Please note, that this game is developed and tested under linux
-I CANNOT GIVE SUPPORT TO WINDOWS AND MAC USERS (although the game still should work) IF YOU HAVE NO IDEA WHAT TO DO AFTER DOWNLOADING THE REPO, THIS IS NOT FOR YOU (at least for now)
+I can not give support to windows and mac users (although the game still should work) to this point, but feel free to test and report any issues to me.